 7. Gordon Hay Scholarship Fund

-Sponsored by the Education Department of Blumenthal Performing Arts, the Gordon Hay Scholarship Fund selects one recipient for $5,000 yearly.
-It’s designed for high school seniors, college freshmen, and sophomores from Greater Charlotte, North Carolina, who are pursuing non-performing arts careers, such as music composition, choreography, stage management, costume design, or playwriting.
-Selection is based upon academic merit, artistic talent, community engagement, and theatrical accomplishment.
+The Gordon Hay Scholarship Fund is sponsored by the Education Department of Blumenthal Performing Arts.
+The Fund selects one recipient for $5,000 yearly.
+It’s for high school seniors, college freshmen, and sophomores from Greater Charlotte, North Carolina.
+They must be pursuing non-performing careers in the arts.
+These include music composition, choreography, stage management, costume design, and playwriting.
+Selection takes into account academic merit and artistic talent.
+Community involvement and theatrical accomplishment are also considered.

 Contact